dinesh-ax/axway-open-docs/content/en/docs/apim_installation/apiportal_install/upgrade_automatic.md

   "linkTitle": "Upgrade API Portal",
   "weight": "110",
   "date": "2019-08-09",
-  "description": "Upgrade your existing API Portal to 7.7."
+  "description": "Upgrade your existing API Portal to version 7.7."
 }

-You can use the [cumulative upgrade script](#upgrade-api-portal-using-the-cumulative-upgrade-script) to upgrade your 7.5.5 or 7.6.2 API Portal installation (including all service packs) directly to [7.7 November 2020](/docs/apim_relnotes/20201130_apip_relnotes/), or you can upgrade versions incrementally:
+You can use the [cumulative upgrade script](#upgrade-using-the-cumulative-upgrade-script) to upgrade your 7.5.5 or 7.6.2 API Portal installation (including all service packs) directly to [7.7 November 2020](/docs/apim_relnotes/20201130_apip_relnotes/), or you can upgrade versions incrementally:

 | From   | To    | Download Package         |
 | ------ | ----- | -------------------------|